"Misengaged, Not Disengaged: How Campaigns Reach Latino Voters with Economic Messaging"

 With Ali Valenzuela (American University), I helped design a coding scheme and worked with a team of RA’s to identify Latino identity cues in CMAG TV ad data from 2000-2016.
 In areas with more Latinos, both parties have over time increased their usage of symbolic cues such as Spanish messaging and Latino characters.
 However, on immigration, they have diverged significantly—Democrats almost entirely use pro-immigrant messaging in Spanish towards majority-Latino areas, while Republicans use anti-immigrant messaging in English towards areas with few Latinos.
 While both parties will likely continue to seek Latino votes through non-immigration Latino identity cues, they have polarized deeply on immigration.

 The Young Lords were a radical Puerto Rican group who were active in New York and Chicago during the 1960s/70s.
 By articulating an anti-establishment Latino political consciousness, they often conflicted with other panethnic groups seeking recognition from the US government, businesses, and media.
 I examine how they tied community-based engagement and self-sufficiency with progressive politics on topics like race, gender, sexuality, and class.
+I argue that their success as an organization was driven by their explicit strategy to emphasize such radical ideology while simultaneously engaging in efforts at addressing more immediate concerns, such as a lack of adequate economic opportunities, education, or healthcare.
 While the organization itself fell to factionalism, they provide an important alternative conception of Latino panethnicity that diverges from the incorporation-oriented panethnic identity that eventually became dominant.

 "The Racist Card: Denial of Racism as a Conservative Counter-Strategy"